It’s a Gum Disease Awareness Month!

 In Bloomfield Dental Center, our goal is to continually raise awareness of the prevalence of this disease and consequences of untreated disease, while encouraging patients to take an active role in better oral health through prevention, diagnosis and treatment.

 Why A Month for Gum Disease?

-Gum disease, also called periodontal disease, is an infection of the tissues and bone that support your teeth.
+This disease also called periodontal disease, it’s an infection of the tissues and bone that support your teeth.
 85% of US adults suffer from some degree of gum disease, making it one of the most common diseases in America – more common than cancer, diabetes, arthritis, or heart disease.
-Yet, only 60% of those infected know they have gum disease.
-Worse yet, only 3% of adults with moderate to severe levels of gum disease will accept treatment.
+Yet, only 60% of those infected know they have this disease.
+Worse yet, only 3% of adults with moderate to severe levels of that disease will accept treatment.

 If you’re over the age of 30, you have a 50% chance of having a mild, moderate or severe form of periodontal disease.

 Therefore, February is Gum Disease Awareness Month in pretty much every state in the US.
 The disease affects more than just a person’s gums and teeth.
 There have been numerous studies showing that periodontal disease also plays a part in a person’s overall health, and that there is likely a link between it and heart disease, diabetes, and several other conditions.